Postdoctoral Program

 Upcoming searches:

-These searches for joint postdoctoral appointments with the Department of History and the Department of Economics will open in mid November with a deadline in late 2025.
-Details to follow.
+These searches for joint postdoctoral appointments with the Department of History and the Department of Economics are now open with a deadline of January 15, 2026.

 The Watson School's Postdocs on Trending Globally